1998 Winter Olympics medal table: Medal table

-The medal table is based on information provided by the IOC and is consistent with IOC convention in its published medal tables.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won; a nation is an entity represented by a National Olympic Committee.
+The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
-If nations are still tied, equal ranking is given and they are listed alphabetically.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 In the two-man bobsleigh competition, a tie meant that two gold medals were awarded, so no silver medal was awarded for that event.
 A tie for second in the men's Super G skiing competition meant that a pair of silver medals were given out, so no bronze medal was awarded for that event.
 In the four-man bobsleigh, a tie for third resulted in the awarding of two bronze medals.
 Due to these ties, the number of gold medals awarded was one more than the number of silver or bronze medals.
 In snowboarding, Canadian Ross Rebagliati won the gold medal in the men's Giant Slalom, but it was briefly stripped by the IOC after he tested positive for marijuana.
 After the Canadian Olympic Association filed an appeal, however, the IOC's decision was overturned.